SAP/fundamental/docs/pages/components/contextual-menu.md

 This component is completely composed from other components CSS and doesn't have any of its own.

+Implementation Guidelines:
+- Only one menu should be open at a give time
+- Opening one menu should close all other menus
+- Clicking away from the menu should also close the menu

 <hr>

 ## With Icon